opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 Creating a user will be done in two steps, the first one is adding a basic user with a username, password, TOTP seed and user certificate.
-The second step (after saving) will be to activate the generated OTP seed with Google Authenticator.
+The second step (after saving) will be to activate the generated OTP seed with a Google Authenticator compatible app.

 For the first step we enter: